gregr/dbKanren/README.md

 ## TODO

-* floating point numbers are not valid terms
-  * reordering operations endangers soundness
-  * remove from total order (use exact? instead of number?)
-  * detect float literals when doing so won't hurt performance
-  * open interval should be bounded on the bottom by a type with a top element
-    * such as () or booleans (though booleans may need to be at top of order)

 * consolidate table/stream-based relation implementations
   * replace relation/tables with a memory-only option for materialized-relation
     * take a vector or stream as a source instead of a directory path